101 DWI Facts – Plus 15 Actionable Tips to Avoid a DWI

 According to a study conducted by the CDC, a person will drive under the influence about 80 times before they get arrested for the first time.

-71. A pilot who flies any aircraft under the influence can be charged with Flying While Intoxicated.
+71. A pilot who flies under the influence can be charged with Flying While Intoxicated.

 Operating an aircraft may seem largely different than driving a car, but there is one main similarity: It’s against the law to operate either under the influence of drugs or alcohol.
 Cases of FUI/FWI are especially complex.
 Pilots must abide but both state and federal laws and cannot operate an aircraft if: